Rianto-RNT/rnt-computer-app/README.md

   - Wishlist In Frontend (user)
   - (COD) Cash On Delivery for payment option
   - create cash on delivery order or redirect to payment page
   - Cash on delivery order success, coupon apply and status order
+  - Code splitting wit lazy and suspense

 ## TODO to fix